zhyzyh123/Stock_MKT_Forecasting_NLP/README.md

 ## Chinese Stock Market Forecasting based on NLP Sentiment Analysis
 This project is a sentiment analysis of the Chinese Stock investors' online comments from ___ to ___.
-It is built using `NLTK`, `spaCy`, `scattertext` and `markovify` libraries.
+It is built using `NLTK`, `Scikit-learn`, `jieba` and `markovify` libraries.
 This project was done for the course "Introduction to NLP in Python" at Brandeis University.

-For motivations, technical details, etc please see the project `report.pdf` file.
+- For motivations, technical details, etc please see the project `report.pdf` file.
 - For information about the website for getting comments: http://guba.eastmoney.com/list,zssh000001.html.
+- For information about the libarary `jieba`, it is like the `nltk` library, which is especially for Chinese Natural Language Processing, involving tokenize and etc fucntions.
+You should download this by command `pip3 install jieba`.

 These project contaisn the following steps:
-> 1. Use `urllib` package for accessing the website via `python` and then store the comments in `Excel`; choose xxxx of them to do the further sentiment polarity tagging by our own, and we tagged the `bullish comment` as `positive` and tagged the `bearish comment` as `negative`, the remaining comments(which cannot see the clear sentiment polarity) were tagged as `neutral`；then we use numbers to represent the sentiment polarity -- `1` for `pisotive`, `-1` for `negative` and `0` for `neutal`.
+> 1. Use `urllib` package for accessing the website via `python` and then store the comments in `Excel`; choose xxxx of them to do the further sentiment polarity tagging by our own, and we tagged the `bullish comment` as `positive` and tagged the `bearish comment` as `negative`；then we use numbers to represent the sentiment polarity -- `1` for `pisotive`, `-1` for `negative`.

-> 2. Split the data by 9:1 (90% data for training and 10% for testing), extract features, go through data visualization and then build up own claasifiers by using `LinearSVC`,`BernouliNB`,`NuSVC`,`LogisticRegression`,`MultinomialNB`,`DecisionTree` and `RandomForest`.
+> 2. Split the data by 9:1 (90% data for training and 10% for testing), extract features, go through data    vectorization(count,binary,Tfidf) and then build up own claasifiers by using `LinearSVC`,`BernouliNB`,`NuSVC`,`LogisticRegression`,`MultinomialNB`,`DecisionTree` and `RandomForest`.

-> 3. Implement comparisons of `Accuracy`, `Recall` and `Precision`...among thses machine learning classifiers we mentioned before, choose the best one as our final model.
+> 3. Implement comparisons of `Accuracy`, `Positive Recall`, `Negtive Recall` ,`Positive Precision`and `Negative Precision` among thses machine learning classifiers we mentioned before, choose the best one as our final model.

 > 4. Apply our final model to test the whole data set.
 In this case, for each day, we will get a number of positive comments for that day's stock market (M1) and a number of negative comments for that day's stock market (M2).
-And we are able to use these two numbers to get an Investor Sentiment Index (we will explain how we define it in our project report).
+And we are able to use these two numbers to get an Investor Sentiment Index -- BI = ln[(1 + Mbul)/(l1+Mbear)] (we will explain how we define it in our project report).

 > 5. Finally, we will use our Investor Sentiment Index to compare with the .

 This project contains the following files:

 * The `speeches` folder contains the files with the Christmas speeches from 1975 to 2018 in `txt` format.
 * The `Speech` class creates the object Speech with the information for a given speech.
 * The `Corpus` class creates the corpus object that contains the speeches to be analyzed.
 This class uses the files inside the `speeches` folder.
 This file also contain the methods to perform the lexical analysis of the created corpus.
 An example of output of this lexical analysis can be found inside the output.txt file.